Dynamical propagation and Roe algebras of warped spaces: ROE ALGEBRAS OF WARPED CONES

 \begin{de} A $Y$-module $\CH_Y$ has the \emph{operator norm localization property} (\emph{ONL property}) with constant $0<c\leq 1$ if for every $r>0$, there is $R=R(r)$ such that if $T\in B(\CH_Y)$ is an operator of propagation at most $r$, then there exists a measurable $A\subseteq Y$ with $\diam(A)\leq R$ and $\norm{\chi_AT}\geq c\norm{T}$. \end{de}

 \begin{rmk} The above is a slight rephrasing of {\cite[Definition 2.2]{CTWY}} applied to the adjoint of $T$.
-Note that most ``reasonable'' spaces have the ONL property.
-In particular, this is the case for $\CO X$ if $X$ is a compact Riemannian manifold.
-We refer to \cite{CTWY,BNSW,Sak} for more information on the ONL porperty and its relation with e.g.~Yu's property A. \end{rmk}
+Note that ample modules of most ``reasonable'' spaces have the ONL property.
+In particular, this is the case for $\CO X$ whenever $X$ is a compact Riemannian manifold.
+In fact, it is easy to show that such a cone has property A, and hence the ONL property.
+This can be shown directly, by using that the ball of radius $r$ around a point $(x,t)\in \CO X$ looks more and more like a ball in $\RR^{\dim(X)}\times \RR$ as $t$ increases (they are bi-Lipschitz equivalent with arbitrarily good constants).
+Alternatively, one can also observe that $\CO X$ has asymptotic dimension $\dim(X)+1$ and use that finite asymptotic dimension implies property A; see e.g.\ \cite[Section 11.5]{Roe03}.
+We refer to \cite{CTWY,BNSW,Sak} for more information on the ONL property and its relation with e.g.~Yu's property A. \end{rmk}

 Given a cone $\CO X$ and $1\leq a \leq b\leq \infty$, let $\chi_{[a,b]}\in B(\CH_{\CO X})$ be the projection associated with the truncated cone $X\times [a,b]\subseteq \CO X$.
 We need a preliminary observation.